insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/tuning.rst

   :ref:`optnetfiles`.
 In python-oracledb Thin mode, the SDU size can be passed as a connection or pool creation parameter.
 In both modes it may optionally be set in the connection :ref:`Easy Connect string <easyconnect>` or :ref:`connect descriptor <conndescriptor>`.
+The SDU size that will actually be used is negotiated down to the lower of application-side value and the database network SDU configuration value.

 * Do not commit or rollback unnecessarily.
 Use :attr:`Connection.autocommit` on the last of a sequence of DML statements.

+* Consider using :ref:`concurrent programming <concurrentprogramming>` or :ref:`pipelining <pipelining>`.

-* If Python's Global Interpreter Lock (GIL) is limiting :ref:`concurrent program performance <asyncio>`, then explore using parallel Python processes.
+* If Python's Global Interpreter Lock (GIL) is limiting concurrent program performance, then explore using parallel Python processes.

 .. _tuningfetch:

 Tuning Fetch Performance
 ========================

-To tune queries, you can adjust python-oracledb's internal buffer sizes to improve the speed of fetching rows across the network from the database, and to optimize memory usage.
-This can reduce :ref:`round-trips <roundtrips>` which helps performance and scalability.
-Tune "array fetching" with :attr:`Cursor.arraysize` and tune "row prefetching" with :attr:`Cursor.prefetchrows`.
-Set these before calling :meth:`Cursor.execute()`.
-The value used for prefetching can also be set in an ``oraaccess.xml`` file, see :ref:`optclientfiles`.
-In python-oracledb Thick mode, the internal buffers allocated for ``prefetchrows`` and ``arraysize`` are separate, so increasing both settings will require more Python process memory.
-Queries that return LOBs and similar types will never prefetch rows, so the ``prefetchrows`` value is ignored in those cases.
+To improve application performance and scalability, you can set :attr:`Cursor.prefetchrows` and :attr:`Cursor.arraysize` to adjust python-oracledb's internal buffers used for SELECT and REF CURSOR query results.
+Increasing the sizes causes bigger batches of rows to be fetched by each internal request to the database.
+This reduces the number of :ref:`round-trips <roundtrips>` required.
+The performance benefit of larger buffer sizes can be significant when fetching lots of rows, or when using a slow network.
+The database also benefits from reduced overheads.

+Internally, python-oracledb always does row prefetching and array fetching.
+Row prefetching is when rows are returned from the database in the round-trip used for initial statement execution.
+Rows are then available in an internal buffer for the application to consume.
+Without prefetching, the first set of rows would have to fetched from the database using a separate round-trip.
+When all rows in the prefetch buffer have been consumed by the application, the next set of rows are internally fetched into a buffer using an array fetch which takes one round-trip.
+These rows are made available to the application when it wants them.
+After the initial array fetch buffer has been emptied, further array fetches into the buffer occur as needed to completely retrieve all rows from the database.

-The internal buffer sizes do not affect how or when rows are returned to your application regardless of which :ref:`python-oracledb method <fetching>` is used to fetch query results.
-They do not affect the minimum or maximum number of rows returned by a query.
+Changing the buffer sizes with :attr:`~Cursor.prefetchrows` and :attr:`~Cursor.arraysize` affects the internal buffering behavior of :meth:`Cursor.fetchone()`, :meth:`Cursor.fetchmany()`, and :meth:`Cursor.fetchall()`.
+The attribute values do not affect how rows are returned to the application with the exception of :meth:`Cursor.fetchmany()`, where :attr:`Cursor.arraysize` is also used as the default for its ``size`` parameter.

-The difference between row prefetching and array fetching is when the internal buffering occurs.
-Internally python-oracledb performs separate "execute SQL statement" and "fetch data" steps.
-Prefetching allows query results to be returned to the application when the acknowledgment of successful statement execution is returned from the database.
-This means that the subsequent internal "fetch data" operation does not always need to make a round-trip to the database because rows are already buffered in python-oracledb or in the Oracle Client libraries.
-An overhead of prefetching when using the python-oracledb Thick mode is the need for additional data copies from Oracle Client's prefetch buffer when fetching the first batch of rows.
-This cost may outweigh the benefits of using prefetching in some cases.
+An overhead of row prefetching in python-oracledb Thick mode is the use of a separate buffer from the array fetch buffer, increasing the memory requirements.
+Also, an additional data copy from Oracle Client's prefetch buffer is performed.
+These costs may outweigh the benefits of using prefetching in some cases.

+SELECT queries that return :ref:`LOB <lobobj>` objects and similar types will never prefetch rows, so the :attr:`~Cursor.prefetchrows` value is ignored in those cases.

+The attributes do not affect data insertion.
+To reduce round-trips for DML statements, see :ref:`batchstmnt`.

 Choosing values for ``arraysize`` and ``prefetchrows``
 ------------------------------------------------------

+Tune "array fetching" with :attr:`Cursor.arraysize`.
+Tune "row prefetching" with :attr:`Cursor.prefetchrows`.
+Set these before calling :meth:`Cursor.execute()`.
+Also, see :ref:`defprefarray`.
-The best :attr:`Cursor.arraysize` and :attr:`Cursor.prefetchrows` values can be found by experimenting with your application under the expected load of normal application use.
-The reduction of round-trips may help performance and overall system scalability.
-The documentation in :ref:`round-trips <roundtrips>` shows how to measure round-trips.

-Here are some suggestions for tuning:
+The best :attr:`~Cursor.arraysize` and :attr:`~Cursor.prefetchrows` values can be found by benchmarking your application under production load.
+Here are starting suggestions for four common scenarios:

-* To tune queries that return an unknown, large, number of rows, estimate the number of rows returned and increase the :attr:`Cursor.arraysize` value for best performance, memory and round-trip usage.
-The default is 100.
-For
+* Scenario 1: To tune queries that return an unknown and large number of rows, increase the :attr:`~Cursor.arraysize` value from its default of 100 until you are satisfied with performance, memory, and round-trip usage.
+For example:
-  example:

   .. code-block:: python

-      cur = connection.cursor()
+      cursor = connection.cursor()

+      # cursor.prefetchrows = 2  # generally leave this at its default
-      cur.arraysize = 1000
+      cursor.arraysize = 1000

-      for row in cur.execute("SELECT * FROM very_big_table"):
+      for row in cursor.execute("select * from very_big_table"):
           print(row)

-  In general for this scenario, leave ``prefetchrows`` at its default value.
-  If you do change it, then set ``arraysize`` as big, or bigger.
+  In general for this scenario, leave :attr:`~Cursor.prefetchrows` at its default value.
+If you do change it, then set :attr:`Cursor.arraysize` to a bigger value.
 Do not make the sizes unnecessarily large.

-* If you are fetching a fixed number of rows, set ``arraysize`` to the number of expected rows, and set ``prefetchrows`` to one greater than this value.
+* Scenario 2: If you are fetching a fixed number of rows, set :attr:`~Cursor.arraysize` to the number of expected rows, and set :attr:`~Cursor.prefetchrows` to one greater than this value.
 Adding one removes the need for a round-trip to check for end-of-fetch.
-For example, if you are querying 20 rows, perhaps to :ref:`display a page
-  <rowlimit>` of data, then set ``prefetchrows`` to 21 and ``arraysize`` to 20:
+For example, if you are using a SELECT query to retrieve 20 rows, perhaps to :ref:`display a page <rowlimit>` of data, then set :attr:`~Cursor.prefetchrows` to 21 and :attr:`~Cursor.arraysize` to 20:

   .. code-block:: python

-      cur = connection.cursor()
+      cursor = connection.cursor()

-      cur.prefetchrows = 21
+      cursor.prefetchrows = 21
-      cur.arraysize = 20
+      cursor.arraysize = 20

-      for row in cur.execute("""
+      for row in cursor.execute("""
-          SELECT last_name
+          select last_name
-             FROM employees
+             from employees
-             ORDER BY last_name
+             order by last_name
-             OFFSET 0 ROWS FETCH NEXT 20 ROWS ONLY"""): print(row)
+             offset 0 rows fetch next 20 rows only"""): print(row)

   This will return all rows for the query in one round-trip.

+* Scenario 3: If the number of rows returned by a SELECT statement varies from execution to execution in your application but is never large, you can use a similar strategy to Scenario 2.

+  Choose :attr:`~Cursor.arraysize` and :attr:`~Cursor.prefetchrows` values that
+  work well for the expected maximum number of rows.

-* If you know that a query returns just one row then set :attr:`Cursor.arraysize` to 1 to minimize memory usage.
+* Scenario 4: If you know that a SELECT query returns just one row then set :attr:`~Cursor.arraysize` to 1 to minimize memory usage.
 The default prefetch value of 2 allows minimal round-trips for single-row queries:

   .. code-block:: python

-      cur = connection.cursor()
+      cursor = connection.cursor()

-      cur.arraysize = 1
+      cursor.arraysize = 1

-      cur.execute("select * from MyTable where id = 1"):
+      cursor.execute("select * from MyTable where id = 1"):
-      row = cur.fetchone()
+      row = cursor.fetchone()
       print(row)

+**Round-trips Required for Fetching Rows**

-The following table shows the number of round-trips required to fetch various numbers of rows with different ``prefetchrows`` and ``arraysize`` values.
+The following table shows the number of round-trips required to fetch various numbers of rows with different :attr:`~Cursor.prefetchrows` and :attr:`~Cursor.arraysize` values.

 .. list-table-with-summary::  Effect of ``prefetchrows`` and ``arraysize`` on the number of round-trips
     :header-rows: 1